 In connection with our Series C preferred stock financing, we entered into investors' rights, voting and right of first refusal and co-sale agreements containing registration rights, information rights, voting rights and rights of first refusal, among other things, with certain holders of our preferred stock and certain holders of our common stock.
-These stockholder agreements will terminate upon the closing of this offering, except for the registration rights granted under our investors' rights agreement, as more fully described in "Description of Capital Stock-Registration Rights."
+These stockholder agreements were terminated in connection with our IPO, except for the registration rights granted under our investors' rights agreement, as more fully described in "Description of Capital Stock-Registration Rights."